History of Poles in Königsberg: Polish Catholicism and Calvinism

+Trade

+The city acted as an intermediary in maritime trade between the Polish–Lithuanian Commonwealth and the Netherlands, England and France.
+Many Poles, including noblemen and Polish Jews, came to the city for trade.
+The 17th-century stock exchange included a painting depicting a townswoman buying goods from a Pole and a Dutchman, embracing the notion that the city's prosperity was based on trade with the East and West, particularly Poland and the Netherlands.

 Late modern history

 Poles were active in the city during and following the Polish uprisings in the 19th century.
 Wincenty Pol was interned in the city after the November Uprising and he wrote his first poems there.
 Józef Bem organized escapes of interned Polish insurgents to Western Europe after the November Uprising.
+In the 1840s, a local branch of the Polish Democratic Society was founded.
+During the Spring of Nations of 1848, Poles and part of the German population supported Polish independence endeavors and a Polish-German legion was formed.
 In 1863, the city was the regional center of Polish resistance during the January Uprising in the Russian Partition of Poland.
 The local Polish insurgent commissioner was Kazimierz Szulc.
 Poles smuggled weapons from the city to the Russian Partition, and one of the participants in the operation was the later Polish historian Wojciech Kętrzynski.

 Persecution under the Nazi regime

 With the ascent of the Nazi regime in Germany, the Polish and Jewish minorities were classified as Untermensch and persecuted by the authorities.
 Prior to the Nazi era, Königsberg was home to a third of East Prussia's 13,000 Jews, but under Hitler's rule, the city's Jewish population shrank from 3,200 in 1933 to 2,100 by October 1938.
 The New Synagogue of Königsberg, constructed in 1896, was destroyed during Kristallnacht (9 November 1938), with 500 Jews soon fleeing the city.

+In 1936, the Nazis changed the name of the Polnische Gasse ("Polish Street") to erase traces of Polish origin.

 In September 1939 with the German invasion of Poland ongoing, the Polish consulate in Königsberg was attacked (which constituted a violation of international law), its workers arrested and sent to concentration camps where several of them died.
 Polish students at the local university were captured, tortured and finally executed.
 Other victims included local Polish civilians guillotined for petty violations of Nazi law and regulations such as buying and selling meat.
 Nevertheless, the Polish resistance movement was active in the city, and one of the region's main transfer points for smuggled underground Polish press was based there.